Content

 Incoming payments minus outgoing payments = cash flow

-Cash flow formula direct calculation
+Cash flow calculation direct method

 All income affecting payments is recorded as receipts.
 For example: